trek-view/basecamp/_posts/2021-11-19-using-gopro-player-process-360-files.md

 ### Our verdict

-Select HEVC, and it's maximum available resolution of 5.6K.
+Select HEVC, and its maximum available resolution of 5.6K.

 ## World Lock